hxlnt/astrocade/tools/astroimg/readme.md

 `python astroimg.py path/to/img.png`

-Add `--dither` to dither the image.
+Add `--dither` after the file path to dither the image.

 ## Output